 Our age, health and diet affect the amount and type of flora in each part of the gut.

 Here’s some food for thought.
-About 70% of our immunity lies in our gut.* It is therefore safe to say that healthy flora increases immunity.
+About 70% of our immunity lies in our gut.* It is therefore safe to say that that healthy flora increases immunity.
 That’s just an overarching reason as to why our gut needs to be in prime health.
 What really does the gut do?

 Of course, we all know this.
 The microbiota in our gut breaks down various food compounds (fibre, amino acids, etc.), which are fermented, producing gases and fatty acids which act as nutrients for intestinal cells.